SkylineCommunications/dataminer-docs/develop/codingguidelines/Protocol/Data_handling.md

   - A read/write parameter "\[Table Name\] Auto Removal Delay" that has an appropriate range (low and high) and a "Remove Immediately" exception value.
 When the table is updated:
     - If the parameter is set to *Remove Immediately*, remove any missing entries.
     - Otherwise, for all missing entries, compare this configuration with the "Missing Since" date and remove the row(s) if needed.
-If the "Missing Since" is empty, fill it in with current date time and update the "Status" column.
+If the "Missing Since" field is empty, enter the current date and time, and update the *Status* column.

   - A button "Remove All \[Content Type\]" to remove all missing or old entries.